pempel/hangman/README.md

 A simple Ruby implementation of the hangman game.

-I'd like to share a bit more complex solution for your technical task (the hangman game).
+Hi, guys!
+I'd like to share with you a bit more complex solution for your technical task (the hangman game).
 It's unlikely that a such solution can be written during an interview, but you can consider it as a "bonus track".

 All the game logic (`Engine`) doesn't depend on the interface implementation (`Interface::Default`), so we can easily implement any other interfaces.
 For that we need to derive a new class from the `Interface::Base` class and override all abstract methods.